CAD Offline & Cloud

 • No internet connectivity or hosting cost

 For those settings whereby internet connectivity is stable with an adequate bandwidth and low data bundle cost the Cloud solution can be an alternative for offline use of CAD.
-The uploading of the automatically compacted dCXR image to the CAD AI algorithm in the cloud normally takes 30-50 seconds and the CAD outputs will be available on the web to the user on site and/or another location anywhere in the World in about 10-15 seconds.
+So, uploading the automatically compacted DICOM image to the CAD AI algorithm in the cloud takes about 30-40 seconds, while the CAD outputs will be available on the web to the authorised user on site and/or another location anywhere in the World in about 10-15 seconds.

-• Images will be stored online; image back-up can be automated
+For the Cloud CAD set-up images and data will be stored online; data back-up can be automated.

 Input